 - Wear proper clothing/gear.

-Get Your Wallet Out – Climbing is Expensive
+Get Your Wallet Out – Climbing is The 7 Summits is Expensive

 Not only do you need to physically and mentally prepare for these strenuous hikes, but you need to financially prepare because these excursions are not easy on the pocketbook.